ipar2022/Crowdfunding-ETL/README.md

 - Overview
 The purpose of this project is to provide an independent funding company with crowdfunding ETL and SQL data analysis.
 It will contain information about the backers that have pledge to a live project.
-Python, Pandas, and Jupyter notebooks to were used to extract and transform data.
+Python, Pandas, and Jupyter notebooks were used to extract and transform data.

 - Results
 A refined version of a DataFrame was made available.